-- Health education, psychosocial support and post counselling services offered to people under quarantine, COVID-19 confirmed cases and their families are ongoing - Daily orientation to regional social workers on their role in the COVID-19 response continue

-- Health screenings conducted at all sites where persons in need of shelter were placed - Conducted assessment of vulnerable persons at the dumpsite in Windhoek and provided food. - Health education and psychosocial support services at places where persons in need of shelter are placed is ongoing - "Tippee taps" installed at sites where persons in need of shelter are placed - Facilitated release of 75 persons who were under mandatory quarantine at Heja Lodge, Swiss Chalets and Kahmo Guesthouse.
-No one showed any signs and symptoms.
+- Health education, psychosocial support and post counselling services to people under quarantine, COVID-19 confirmed cases and their families are ongoing - Daily orientation to regional social workers on their role in the COVID-19 response continue - Conducted assessment of vulnerable persons at the dumpsite in Windhoek and provided food. - Health education and psychosocial support services at places where persons in need of shelter are placed is ongoing - "Tippy taps" erected at sites where persons in need of shelter are placed - Facilitated release of 75 persons who were under mandatory quarantine at different places in Windhoek.
+No one showed any signs and symptoms. - Conducted radio talks on COVID-19 and psychosocial support services available - Equipped persons at the sites for persons in need of shelter in doing their own laundry and cooking